msayson/msayson.github.io/_posts/2019-08-30-essential-eight-mitigation-strategies-part-1.markdown

 Together with the rest of the Essential Eight, these mitigation strategies form an excellent security baseline that you can work towards one concrete step at a time.

-In my next post I'll dive into the last four Essential Eight mitigation strategies:
+In a follow-up post I'll dive into the last four Essential Eight mitigation strategies:

 * Restricting administrative privileges
 * Patching operating systems